yu-ming-chen/tp/docs/UserGuide.md

 (Contributed by Wen Hao)

 You will be directed to a budget page when you use the [open budget command](##611-opening-a-budget-open).
-On this page, you will be able to see a list of expenditures that are currently within the budget you have opened.
+On this page, you can see a list of expenditures that are stored under the budget you have opened.
 Here is how the budget page should look like:

 ![Example of budget page view](images/GUILayoutScreenShots/3_1_2_budgetPage.png)